-2012 Delhi gangrape: Home Ministry forwards convict’s mercy plea to president, recommends rejection
+2012 Delhi gangrape: President rejects mercy plea of one of the convicts, say reports

 Convict Mukesh Singh had filed a mercy plea with President Ram Nath Kovind after the Supreme Court dismissed his curative petition against the death sentence.

-The Union Ministry of Home Affairs on Friday forwarded the mercy plea of one of the convicts in the 2012 gangrape and murder case to President Ram Nath Kovind, and recommended that he reject it, PTI reported.
+President Ram Nath Kovind on Friday rejected the mercy plea of Mukesh Singh, one of the convicts in the 2012 Delhi gangrape case, PTI reported, quoting sources.
+The Union Ministry of Home Affairs had earlier on Friday forwarded the mercy plea to Kovind, and recommended that he reject it.
 On Wednesday, the Delhi government had recommended that the mercy petition be rejected.

 Convicts Vinay Sharma, Mukesh Singh, Akshay Kumar Singh and Pawan Gupta were to be hanged inside Tihar Jail in Delhi on January 22, but the Delhi government on Wednesday told the Delhi High Court that they cannot be executed that day due to the mercy plea filed by Mukesh Singh.